THE UPACK PROGRAM PACKAGE

 The crystal is built from rigid molecules, defined in a local axes system with aid of three reference atoms for each molecule.
 The axes system is chosen in such a way that:

 The position of this molecule in the crystal is determined by translation and rotation of the local coordinate system.
-More precisely, any atomic position vector (x, y, z) in the crystal is found by rotating the corresponding vector (x0, y0, z0) in the free molecule over an angle around the z-axis, over around the x-axis, over around the z-axis, and finally translating over X, Y, Z: with
+More precisely, any atomic position vector (x, y, z) in the crystal is found by rotating the corresponding vector (x0, y0, z0) in the free molecule over an angle φ around the z-axis, over θ around the x-axis, over ψ around the z-axis, and finally translating over X, Y, Z:

 Energy calculations

 Energy minimization is the central technique of the method.
 The energy is always reported in kJ/mol for one group (although other units may be used in the force field files).
-The programs were developed with routines from the GROMOS molecular dynamics simulation program package [6] as basis, and we are grateful to Professor W. F. van Gunsteren for his permission to do so.
+The programs were developed from routines from the GROMOS molecular dynamics simulation program package [6] as basis, and we are grateful to Professor W. F. van Gunsteren for his permission to do so.

 The energy minimizations are performed by a number of steepest descents steps, followed by a more or less exhaustive conjugate gradients procedure.
 The use of pair lists for nonbonded interactions (as well as lists of vectors in reciprocal space for Ewald summations) is essential for stable convergence [7].
 These lists are only updated upon a significant change of any geometric parameter.